 After launching the publishing platform and the Pulse app, member sentiment pointed towards integrating the content experience fully into LinkedIn.
 I transitioned to lead the redesign of homepage and feed on desktop and built out the foundations of the content ecosystem on LinkedIn.

 A recent company-wide shift to prioritize mobile products had left LinkedIn's desktop site outdated and inconsistent.
-Not only were we in dire need of a visual refresh, a period of hypergrowth had also resulted in building products in silos, making it nearly impossible to leverage components across the ecosystem and scale.
+Not only were we in dire need of a visual refresh, a period of hypergrowth had also resulted in building products in silos, making it nearly impossible to scale.

 Desktop and mobile screens from the previous LinkedIn experience.